BertVeer/EggMasterPro2020/README.md

 ```
   UP/DOWN    - Move cursor
   A          - Select
-  B          - Back
+  B          - Back / Reset
   LEFT + B   - Options
 ```

 ## About the code
-This is my entry for the Arduboy Game Jam 4.
+This is my entry for the Arduboy Game Jam 4.\
 Compiled with Arduino 1.8.8